9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 The instance for `Maybe` makes it particularly clear what an `fmap` implementation needs to do.
-The implementation must have a sensible behaviour for each of a type\'s constructors.
+The implementation must have a sensible behaviour for each of a type's constructors.
 If a value is wrapped in `Just`, for example, the `fmap` implementation calls the function on the unwrapped value, then rewraps it in `Just`.